-Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: Serv ice Definition (Scope): Category 4: Sub-Category 4: En vironmental adaptations provide the physical adaptations to the home required by the individual's plan of care needed to: (a) Ensure the health, welfare and safety of the individu (b) Enable the individual who would otherwise require institutionalization to function , with greater independence in the home.
-Environmental adaptations may include the installation of bars, widening of doorways, modification of bathroom fa specialized electrical and/or plumbing systems necessary equipment and supplies that are necessary for the welfare AD A compliance standards. e of the marviedan.
-Applicable adaptations must meet ify applicable (if any) limits on the amount, frequency y, or duration of this service: - following service limitations apply to environmental ada ptations: Prior approval by DDA is required a hundred dollars or loss.
-Two hids are required for e bid is required for adaptations costing one thousand fiv otations costing more than one thousand five hundred dol ee bids are required for adaptations costing more than five nvironmental adaptations or improvements to the home c mousure donais. re excluded if they are of general utility without direct me edical or medial benefit to the individual, such as carpeting, roof r entral air conditioning, etc. 1 / nvironmental adaptations cannot add to the total so uare footage of the home.
-E nvironmental adaptations do not include fences. plicable adaptations to the home must be ADA compliant DA will require an occupational therapist, physical therap ist, or other qualified professional to ommend an appropriate environmental adaptation vironmental adaptations must meet all local and state built - deteriorated condition of the existing home, other constru plan n, landslide zone or other hazardous site may limit or prev vent adaptations approved by DDA Env ironmental Adaptations may not exceed \$12,192.00 per p blan year.
-Serv ice Delivery Method (check each that applies):
+Category 1: Sub-Category 1: Category 2: Sub-Category 2:

+Category 3: Sub-Category 3: \checkmark Category 4: Sub-Category 4: \checkmark Service Definition (Scope): • Environmental adaptations provide the physical adaptations to the home required by the individual's plan of care neede (a) Ensure the health, welfare and safety of the (b) Enable the individual who would otherwi se require institutionalization to function with greater independence in the home. • Environmental adaptations may include the in bars, widening of doorways, modification of b specialized electrical and/or plumbing systems the welfare of the individual.
+Applicable adaptations must meet ADA compliance standards.
+Specify applicable (if any) limits on the amount The following service limitations apply to environ mental adaptations:

+Prior approval by DDA is required

+One bid is required for adaptations costing one thousand five hundred dollars or less.
+Two bids are required for adaptations costing more than one thousand five hundred dollars and equal to or less than five thousand dollars.
+Three bids are required for adaptations costing more than five thousand dollars.

+•Environmental adaptations or improvements to the home

+are excluded if they are of general utility without direct medical or remedial benefit to the individual, such as carpeting, roof repair, central air conditioning, etc.

+- •Environmental adaptations cannot add to the total square footage of the home. - •Environmental adaptations do not include fences.

+applicable adaptations to the home must be ADA compliant

+DDA will require an occupational therapist, physical therapist, or other qualified professional to recommend an appropriate environmental adaptation

+Environmental adaptations must meet all local and state building codes.

+A deteriorated condition of the existing home, other construction work in process or location of home in a flood plain, landslide zone or other hazardous site may limit or prevent adaptations approved by DDA

+Environmental Adaptations may not exceed \$12,192.00 per plan year.